sunpy/sunpy.org/project/affiliated.rst

 drms
 ----
-Access HMI, AIA and MDI data with Python.
+Provides search capability for the JSOC DRMS server which enables complex queries of HMI, AIA and MDI data.

 .. list-table::
    :widths: 15, 20, 60